flenniken/statictea/docs/runFunction.md

 # funSlice

-Extract a substring from a string by its position.
+Extract a substring from a string by its position and length.
 You pass the string, the substring's start index and its length.
 The length is optional.
 When not specified, the slice returns the characters from the start to the end of the string.

 The start index is by unicode characters not bytes.